Meril Life Sciences: Products

 Meril Life Sciences is engaged in the development and manufacturing of medical devices used in various medical fields.
 In December 2018, Meril Life Sciences introduced the indigenously designed and manufactured Myval Transcatheter Aortic Heart Valve (TAVR), making it the first Indian company to commercially launch Transcatheter Aortic Heart Valve replacement (TAVR) Therapy in the global market.
 The Myval TAVR technology received approval from the Central Drugs Standard Control Organization (CDSCO) in November 2018 and obtained European Conformity in June 2019.

 In March 2021 Meril Life Sciences launched the MeRes100 BRS, a 100-micron Bioresorbable scaffold, which received approvals from the Drug Controller General of India and European Conformity.
 In February 2022, the National Pharmaceutical Pricing Authority, India's pharmaceutical regulator, granted a five-year rare exemption from price control for MeRes100 BRS under the provision of the Drug Price Control Order 2013.
 The development of MeRes100 took around two to three years to complete.

 The company also has a range of surgical sutures, including absorbable and non-absorbable options like polydioxanone sutures, PGA & PGLA absorbable sutures, polyester sutures, and polypropylene sutures.
 It manufactures diagnostic equipment, reagents, and rapid tests for diseases such as Dengue, HIV 1 and 2, hCG, Ag, HCV, and Malaria.

 In 2024, Meril introduced MISSO, a robotic-assisted surgical system developed in India to enhance precision in orthopedic joint replacement procedures.
 The system is designed to assist surgeons with consistent alignment and improved intraoperative control, supporting better clinical outcomes.

 In 2025, Meril introduced MyClip, a transcatheter device developed in India for mitral valve repair using the edge-to-edge repair (TEER) technique.
 The device is designed to offer a minimally invasive treatment option for patients with mitral regurgitation, aiming to improve procedural efficiency and patient outcomes.

+In 2025, Meril introduced MIZZO Endo 4000, an advanced soft-tissue surgical robotic system developed in India for minimally invasive procedures.
+The platform supports multiple specialities, including general surgery, gynaecology, urology, gastrointestinal surgery, and oncology.
+It features AI-based 3D visualisation and a 5G-enabled telesurgery framework to assist surgeons with enhanced precision and control.